SayedLabib/Celeb_Image_Classification_ML/Readme.txt

 -------> Then, saved our model to a file ------> Then, webpage design and  ------> Connect with flask Server -------> Save the model

+// Now the cropped images folder has been created now I will do the Wavelet transformation of the images which will extract the important features of the images

+//There are other ways to extracting the features of the images but Wavelet transformation is one  of the effective way to extract the features of the images

+// Study the -  1.
+Time domain and signal processing domain

+// Now since I created the function that will transform the image into Wavelet
+// Now I will iterate through the celebrity_img_dictionary to transform the image into Wavelet formation